ostamand/ostamand.github.io/_posts/2018-10-04-hill-climbing-using-numpy.md

 \sigma(x) = [e^{0.31}/(e^{0.31}+e^{0.30}),e^{0.30}/(e^{0.31}+e^{0.30})] = [0.497, 0.503]\\
 $$

-Which means that, for that particular state, the policy determined that either action 0 or 1 can be taken.
+Therefore, for that particular state, the policy determined that either action 0 or 1 can be taken.
+Imagine that the pole is vertical with a minimal velocity at the tip, then, either actions will maximize expected cumulative reward.